Biden says U.S. considering diplomatic boycott of Beijing Olympics | Politics

 - United States

-The United States is considering a diplomatic boycott of the Beijing Olympics, President Joe Biden said on Thursday.
+The United States is considering a diplomatic boycott of the Beijing Olympics, President Joe Biden confirmed on Thursday, a move that would be aimed at protesting China's human rights practices.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)